 5. Taking Her Insecurities Too Lightly

-It requires very little effort, if any, on your part to reassure your wife in this way, and yet it would mean the world to her.
+It requires very little effort on your part, to reassure your wife in this way, and it means the world to her.
 Her peace of mind ought to be worth the cost of an inexpensive, outward expression of your fidelity.
 You have nothing to hide.
 A ring is a simple, outward expression of your devotion to your wife and to your marriage.
-This small gesture can have a deep impact.
+This small gesture can have a profound impact.

 6. Ignoring the Importance of Simple Gestures